eloqdata/eloq-website/website/blog/2024-08-13-benchmark/index.md

 ## Single Node Performance

-In the first scenario, we compare the performance of EloqKV with DragonflyDB.
+In the first scenario, we compare the performance of EloqKV with Redis and DragonflyDB.
 The goal of this comparison is to evaluate the performance of EloqKV in pure memory mode, without enabling persistent storage and transactional features.

 ### Hardware and Software Specification